 How Can I Prevent Diabetes in My Degu?

 First, and most importantly, feed a lot of hay.
-Food (fruits and treats) that has any kind of sugar in it (molasses, honey, etc.) is terrible to give to degus, even if they like it.
-Even many degu pellets will have molasses in them, rendering them very unsafe for a pet degu who doesn't want diabetes.
+Food (fruits and treats) that has any sugar in it (molasses, honey, etc.) is terrible to give to degus, even if they like it.
+Also, many degu pellets will have molasses in them, rendering them very unsafe for a pet degu who doesn't want diabetes.
 Their little bodies cannot control the glucose spikes these foods cause and, in return, become diabetic when their insulin receptors stop working.
-Be sure to read the ingredients on all labels and choose a sugar-free food, such as Exotic Nutrition's Degu Complete.
+Be sure to read the ingredients on all labels and choose a sugar-free diet, such as Exotic Nutrition's Degu Complete.

 If your degu is overweight, it would be good to get him to lose weight by increasing activity (get a wheel or ball for him to run in) and cutting out all treats.
 Pellets should also be limited to encourage weight loss but make sure your degu is always eating his timothy hay.
 If your degu ever stops eating, start syringe feeding a mixed vegetable baby food and get him to your exotics vet as soon as possible.
 Ileus is a life-threatening illness in all hindgut fermenters like degus and will develop if your degu stops eating.